itok01/deno_website2_japanese/docs/getting_started/permissions.md

 - **-A, --allow-all** Allow all permissions.
 This disables all security.
 - **--allow-env** Allow environment access for things like getting and setting of environment variables.
-- **--allow-hrtime** Allow high-resolution time measurement.
-High-resolution time can be used in timing attacks and fingerprinting.
+- **--allow-hrtime** Allow high resolution time measurement.
+High resolution time can be used in timing attacks and fingerprinting.
 - **--allow-net=\<allow-net\>** Allow network access.
-You can specify an optional, comma-separated list of domains to provide an allow-list of allowed domains.
+You can specify an optional, comma separated list of domains to provide a allow-list of allowed domains.
 - **--allow-plugin** Allow loading plugins.
 Please note that --allow-plugin is an unstable feature.
 - **--allow-read=\<allow-read\>** Allow file system read access.
-You can specify an optional, comma-separated list of directories or files to provide a allow-list of allowed file system access.
+You can specify an optional, comma separated list of directories or files to provide a allow-list of allowed file system access.
 - **--allow-run** Allow running subprocesses.
 Be aware that subprocesses are not run in a sandbox and therefore do not have the same security restrictions as the deno process.
 Therefore, use with caution.
 - **--allow-write=\<allow-write\>** Allow file system write access.
-You can specify an optional, comma-separated list of directories or files to provide a allow-list of allowed file system access.
+You can specify an optional, comma separated list of directories or files to provide a allow-list of allowed file system access.
 -->
 - **-A, --allow-all** すべてのパーミッションを許可。すべてのセキュリティを無効化。